Arctic ground squirrel: Description

 The Arctic ground squirrel typically has a beige-tan pelage with a lightly spotted backside.
-Similar to the related prairie dog, it has a shorter face than the typical arboreal squirrels–due to its lifestyle of burrowing–as well as smaller ears, with a dark tail and white markings around the eyes.
+Similar to the related prairie dog, it has a shorter face than the typical arboreal squirrels, due to its lifestyle of burrowing, as well as smaller ears, with a dark tail and white markings around the eyes.
+Small populations of melanistic (entirely black) Arctic ground squirrels occur in Yukon, including one at Jake's Corner on the Alaska Highway.